 Following retirement from the USAF, he spent over twenty years consulting and managing consulting organizations in the commercial business sector and at senior executive levels of US government.
 His last 11 years of consulting were at the MITRE Corporation as a Principal Information Systems Engineer, where he advised the Department of Defense, Department of Homeland Security, and the Department of Veterans Affairs on the acquisition and implementation of information systems.
 Mr. Martin retired from both government and civilian industry executive-level consulting in August, 2015.

-He currently serves as Vice Chairman of the Dripping Springs Planning and Zoning Commission and Vice Chairman of the Dripping Springs Transportation Committee.
+He currently serves as Vice Chairman of the Dripping Springs Planning and Zoning Commission.

 Mr. Martin holds an MBA with a concentration in management and finance.

 Norah Martin - Treasurer/Website Developer

 Norah currently is employed as a bookkeeper, marketing coordinator, and property manager for Rainey Ventures in Austin.
 In her spare time, she costumes local theatre productions.

 Although Norah and Jim Martin, AAoCT President, share the same last name, they are not related to one another.

 Meg works as a theatre teacher in Dripping Springs.
 She dedicates the majority of her time to educational theatre, and has written, produced, choreographed, designed, and directed many productions with the world’s best kids.